sawanruparel/web-presence/docs/build-system.md

 ### Server-Side Rendering (Optional)

 **For advanced use cases:**
-- Node.js server with Express
+- Node.js server with Express (would require separate Node.js runtime)
 - Custom routing for content pages
 - Server-side content processing

+**Note:** This project currently uses static hosting and Cloudflare Workers, avoiding the need for a Node.js runtime server.

 ## 🔍 Build Optimization